-The NHC engages with the municipalities where construction projects are planned so lot development is optimized and lots assigned for public housing construction are in proximity to public services.
-The NHC seeks to minimize construction costs in order to meet the significant demand for public housing across the territory.
-Therefore, the NHC avoids building single units and instead constructs multiplex units.
-When constructing new units the NHC consults with the LHOs on the number of bedrooms required in each unit within the multiplex to ensure they align with the local needs and match livability standards, including the national occupancy standards.
+The NHC continues to engage with the municipalities where construction projects are planned so lot development is optimized, and lots assigned for public housing construction are in proximity to public services.
+The NHC seeks to minimize construction costs to meet the significant demand for public housing across the territory.
+Therefore, the NHC continues to avoid building single units and instead constructs multiplex units.
+When constructing new units, the NHC typically consults with the LHOs on the number of bedrooms required in each unit within the multiplex to ensure they align with the local needs and match livability standards, including the national occupancy standards.